Geeks in Phoenix

 5. When the Startup Settings page appears, select the number that coincides with the function you would like to perform.

-Enable Window 10 Advanced Boot Options screen permanently
+Enable Windows 10 Advanced Boot Options screen permanently

 This option should be used very carefully.
 Not only do you have to edit the boot configuration of your Windows 10 computer, but once permanently enabled, you will have to select a boot option you want to use every time your computer starts or restarts.
-There is no timer for this screen as there was in previous versions of Windows.
-To edit the boot configuration, you will need to use an administrative command prompt.
+There is no timer for this screen, unlike in previous Windows versions.
+You will need to use an administrative command prompt to edit the boot configuration.

 How to open a Command Prompt with Administrator privileges in Windows 10